My ASU Trip

 Obtaining Security Services

-If you are traveling to a location with a U.S. Department of State travel warning or alert, you may want to, or ASU management may direct you to, obtain security services.
-If you require assistance with this process, contact Global Operations.
-We have a contract in place with a security firm that covers many countries.
+If you are traveling to a location with a U.S. Department of State travel warning 3/4 or MyASUTrip level 4/5 alert, ASU Risk Management may direct you to obtain security services.
+If you require assistance with this process and you are with Research, contact firstname.lastname@example.org.
+For all other travelers, please contact email@example.com for more information.

 Hiring a Driver

 If you are traveling to a location without safe and reliable public transportation or roads, consider hiring a driver.
 There are many benefits to hiring a driver, including knowledge of local roads, languages and norms.
-Your security detail or fixer can also serve as your driver.
 Fully vet your driver well in advance of your trip, including confirming that he/she has a safe and reliable vehicle.
 Agree on a rate upfront, and be prudent about when you provide payment to the driver.
+Ensure you have a picture of the driver before meeting them.

 Renting a Car

-Renting a car in a foreign country requires more preparation than renting a car in the U.S. You will likely need to be able to drive a manual transmission or specifically request an automatic transmission.
+Renting a car outside the U.S. requires more preparation than renting a car in the U.S. You will likely need to be able to drive a manual transmission or specifically request an automatic transmission.
 You should familiarize yourself with relevant laws, including those for seat belts, speeding and accidents.
 Many countries have much harsher penalties for accidents than the U.S. Finally, you must obtain the proper licensing and insurance.

 If you are driving a university-owned/leased vehicle in Mexico on authorized university business, ASU's property and liability insurance covers you.
-However, you must obtain proof of insurance from ASU Insurance Services, and keep it in the car.
-You should also become familiar with the State of Arizona and ASU Risk Management's information on accidents and accident reporting for Mexico.
+However, you must request proof of insurance from firstname.lastname@example.org, and keep the insurance document in your car.
+You should also become familiar with the State of Arizona and ASU Risk Management information on accidents and accident reporting for Mexico.
 You must report all accidents while you are still in Mexico.